asad-sangla/sqlopsstudio/docs/carbon/releases/private-preview-demo-flow.md

 18. On **CarbonPreviewDB** MANAGE page, search tables with **table:** command!! or a name part to show tables, views, functions and proc that have the same name part.

     * mention that each object type will have associated actions like SELECT Top 1000, Edit Data, SCRIPT AS etc.

+Show settings.json as a way to have the setting portability.

 ### Show Editors